Getting Started¶

 log-path: raw_logs.txt

-aggressiveness: high
+aggressiveness: auto

 - name: Analyze compact logs